 Gravity vs Pressure-Assisted Toilets

 Ever spent a lot of time thinking about your toilet’s flushing mechanism?
 Probably not.
-Nevertheless, you may need to know how it works and the difference between the two types that are offered in order to understand how to troubleshoot and repair your toilet.
+As the world changes, more consumers are basing their purchasing decisions on ethics.
+The choice springs from cost effectiveness, which mechanism is better for their homes, and even which type saves on water.
+Nevertheless, you may need to know how flushing mechanisms work and the difference between the two types that are offered in order to understand how to troubleshoot and repair your toilet.
 Whether you prefer gravity-assisted or pressure-assisted flushing mechanisms, here are the pros and cons of each, including how they work.

 These toilets are the most common variety and have been for a long time.
 Gravity-assisted toilets function through gravity, as their name implies.
 When you push the handle, a valve opens within the tank and the water falls from the force of gravity.
 As the water falls inside the bowl a siphoning effect is created in the trapway at the base of the toilet.
 This siphoning action moves water and waste through the pipe and into the septic tank or utility sewer pipes.
 Following this gravity-induced waste and water removal, a small gushing pipe refills the tank until a float shuts off the flow of water.
 To prevent overflow in the tank, there is also a small overflow tube to keep the water inside the tank.

 Most homes can accommodate a gravity-assisted toilet.
 When it comes to a low-flow gravity-assisted toilet, you may run into a few issues however.
 While a home’s plumbing structure can interfere with installation, that’s not the only concern.
 It’s widely observed that low-flow toilets don’t always flush waste as efficiently.
 Even though you may be saving on how much water you’re using per flush, a second or even third flush may be needed to dispose of the waste.